Vilnius Public Logistics Centre

 About the project

-The essence of intermodal (multiple modes) transportation is to transport freight from the beginning to end of the route in one unit of cargo, but to combine at least two types of transportation for that purpose: railways, inland waterways, sea, air and roadways.
+The essence of intermodal (multiple modes) transportation is to transport freight from the start to end of the route in one unit of cargo and combine at least two types of transport modes: railways, inland waterways, sea, air and roadways.
 Using such means, it is not necessary to handle cargo individually.
 Packed in containers and loaded from one vehicle or mode to another in a terminal, cargo is moved to its final destination.

-Globalization requires longer and longer routes for the transportation of goods, and that demands new solutions related to the more effective use of various modes of transport.
-Seeking to attain a suitable level of integration of Lithuania into the European Union's transportation network, the preconditions for the smooth interoperation of various modes of transportation are being created.
-For this purpose, the project "Design and construction of an intermodal terminal at the Vilnius Public Logistics Centre" will be completed by the end of 2014.
-The project is being carried out by Lithuanian Railways (AB "Lietuvos geležinkeliai"), making use of support from the EU Cohesion Fund.
-This project also works to achieve one of the most important goals of the EU and Lithuania: to reduce roadway usage and transfer a large part of the burden of cargo transportation to railways.
+Globalization requires greater routes for goods transportation, and that demands new solutions related to effective use of various modes of transport.
+Seeking to attain a high level of Lithuania's integration into the European Union's transportation network, the preconditions for the smooth cooperation of various modes of transportation are being created.
+For this purpose, the project "Design and construction of an intermodal terminal at the Vilnius Public Logistics Centre" was completed by the end of 2014.
+The project was carried out by Lithuanian Railways with the essential support from the EU Cohesion Fund.
+This project also contributes to Sustainable Development goals 2030: to reduce roadway usage for cargo transportation by transferring freight to railway transport.

 Vision and purpose